connext/IRCs/2-onchain-interactions.md

 # IRC-2 Onchain Interactions

+## Outstanding Questions

+- Best way to define wallet --> app --> service interaction (i.e. define a `TransactionPending` outbox type for the message router to handle)

 ## Overview

 Throughout the lifecycle of a channel there two major types of onchain interactions required: